ddworken/recoverableSecretGenerator/README.md

 ###To Do:
 * Correct misspelled words or mis-capitalized words to correct words through comparisons to list of correct words.
-* Increase security of randomness by generating random numbers in a higher range and the modding them down to the correct range.
-This removes the chance of an attacker using knowledge of previous passwords to reconstruct the seed and then predict future words in the password.

 ###Notes:
 * This program is still in alpha and non-backwards compatible changes are likely.
 * The bits of entropy calculation is only a rough estimate.
 This is because the math needed to solve for words needed given a certain number of bits, requires a series of complex calculations based off of each case.
   * E.g. for 5 words, one must calculate the possibilities of 1 of a kind, 2 of a kind, 2 of a kind and 2 of a kind, 2 of a kind and 3 of a kind, 4 of a kind, and 5 of a kind.
 Generalizing this for up to n words, requires a complex understanding of Partitions (number theory concept).
 As I lack this background, I am continuing to use this rought approximation.
   * In specially crafted cases, passwords may have less entropy than requested.
 * This program uses Python's psuedo random number generator, randint.
-At this point in time, it seems highly unlikely that this would ever result in a vulnerability in the passwords generated.
+The exact value of the random ints is hidden by generating a random int from 0 to 5120 and then modding them down to 0 to 512.
+This prevents reconstruction of Random's seed by hiding necessary information for doing so.